Semi-implicit methods for advection equations with explicit forms of numerical solution: Numerical experiments

 In both cases, the initial profile of the solution $\phi$ is deformed up to time $t=0.5$ when the direction of velocity change its sign, so the deformation is reversed afterwards and the initial profile shall be recovered at time $t=1$.

 We compute the example with maximal Courant numbers being $0.76$ in $y$-direction.
-The numerical solutions for the finest mesh at the time of maximal deformation are plotted in Figure \ref{quadhalf} and, moreover, at the final time when the initial profile should be reproduced, see Figure \ref{quadfinal321}.
+The numerical solutions for the finest mesh at the time of maximal deformation are plotted in Figure \ref{quadhalf}.
 In Tables \ref{tabquad1} and \ref{tabquad2} we compute the error $E^N$ analogous to (\ref{localerror}) obtained for each numerical solution as the difference between its values at the initial and the final time.

 Next we evaluate the numerical artifact in the form of unphysical negative oscillations in the case of initial condition (\ref{quadinit1}).
 We plot the minimal value for each numerical solution per each time step at all grid levels in Figure \ref{minquad}.
 We note that the extremal (rounded) values for each mesh with respect to $n$ are $-0.0677$, $-0.0275$, $-0.0108$, and $-0.00163$ from the coarsest to the finest mesh.